eirasmx/clera/PHILOSOPHY.md

       console.log(pageContext.values.taskTitle);
     }

-That should be enough.

-No required registration.
-No required configuration.
-No required framework ceremony.
+👉 That’s enough.
+No setup required.

 ---

-## Escape Hatches Must Always Exist
+## 🔓 Escape Hatches Always Exist

-No abstraction is perfect.

-For that reason, Clera must always allow developers to step outside its helpers and use raw browser APIs when needed.

-This keeps the system honest.

-It also prevents Clera from becoming a trap.

-A developer should never feel blocked because they are "doing it the non-Clera way."

-If the browser can do it, the developer should still be able to do it.
+Need raw power?

+    document.querySelector("#taskList").innerHTML = html;

+👉 Clera never blocks you.

 ---

-## Add Small Helpers, Not Heavy Systems
+## 🧩 Small Helpers, Not Big Systems

-When Clera grows, it should prefer:
+Clera grows by adding:

-- tiny high-value helpers
+- small helpers ✨
+- practical utilities 🧰
-- low-friction improvements
+- low-friction improvements ⚡
-- runtime-supported conveniences

-over:

-- large framework subsystems
+Not:

+- ❌ huge frameworks
-- complex reactivity models
+- ❌ complex reactivity
-- heavy syntax layers
+- ❌ heavy abstractions
-- unnecessary abstraction stacks

-Growth should feel like sharpening the runtime, not inflating it.

 ---

-## Simplicity Is a Product Decision
+## ⚖️ Simplicity Is a Choice

-Clera should not become more complex just because complexity is common elsewhere.

-If something can be made simpler without losing important power, it should be.

-Every new feature should be judged by the question:
+Every feature must answer:

-> Does this reduce developer friction without breaking the Clera mental model?
+Does this reduce friction without breaking the model?

+If yes → keep it ✅
-If the answer is yes, it belongs.
+If no → drop it ❌
-If the answer is no, it probably does not.

 ---

-## Final Principle
+## 🏆 Final Principle

-Clera exists to make app development feel lighter.
+Clera exists to make building apps feel **lighter**.

-Not by taking away power.
+Not by removing power…

-But by removing friction while preserving freedom.
+But by removing friction.

+---

+## 🚀 The Promise

-Write HTML.
+✍️ Write HTML
-Write JavaScript.
+⚙️ Write JavaScript
-Have an app.
+📱 Have an app

-That is the Clera promise.
+That’s Clera.